-Women in Science: Meet Tina Nguyen from Datarwe
+Women in Science and Technology: Meet Tina Nguyen from Datarwe

 Tina is a Data Scientist at Datarwe, a data-driven technology company headquartered at Cohort Innovation Space at Lumina.